erikdubois/Mint-Y-Colora-Theme/README.md

 Check the folder <b>themes</b> :

-Here is what you can download:

-All of them have three variants.
-Not only the Dark version.

-# Mint-Y theme with an orange colour accent instead of green
+# What is the inital look of Mint-Y theme

 The green colours of Mint-y theme

     - 9ab87c
     - 8fa876

-have been replaced both with a grey colour which is called 'sun'
+have been replaced both with a .... colour which is called 'xxxx'

-    - ef7e2c
+    - xxxxxx

 to follow one of the themes of the sardi icons at sourceforge.